A Population-centric Approach to the Beauty Contest Game: Abstract

 \section{Abstract}

-An evolutionary game-theoretic analysis for a version of the $p$-beauty prize game is given for the two-player, finite population, and infinite population cases.
+An population-centric analysis for a version of the $p$-beauty contest game is given for the two-player, finite population, and infinite population cases.
 Winning strategies are characterized in terms of iterative thinking relative to the population.
+To win the game one needs to iterate more times than the ambient population, but not too many more times depending on the population size and the value of $p$.